ButcherTibi/DirectX11Hobby/README.md

 My attempts to make something

-UserInterface is meant to be a UI library using Vulkan Graphics API Sculpt is a test application that uses the library
+UserInterface is meant to be a UI library using the DirectX 11 API Sculpt is a test application that uses the library

-Currently it only displays text
+UI library features:
+- trasparency
+- clipping of child elements
+- event handling of Mouse Enter, Mouse Leave, Mouse Hover, Mouse Move, Key Down

 Other things that you will find:
 - Vulkan High Level API inspired by DirectX 11